The collection of policies below is common to all ADMS and DEMS undergraduate courses.

 Deferred standing may be granted to students who are unable to write their FINAL examination at the scheduled time (due to illness or other extenuating circumstances) or who are unable to submit their outstanding course work by the end of the term.

-Deferred standing requests for ADMS and DEMS courses should follow the procedure and registration outlined on the School’s online registration system.
+Deferred standing requests for ADMS and DEMS courses should follow the procedure and registration outlined on the School’s Deferred Exam Request system.
 The system will issue a ticket number.

 Requests should be emailed to the main office of the School of Administrative Studies (apsas@yorku.ca) no later than seven (7) days from date of the final exam (or from the last date to submit term course work, for any request to defer a component other than the final exam).
 Requests should include your ticket number as issued by the online registration system, a completed Deferred Standing Agreement form (DSA) and relevant supporting documentation.
-Note: As communicated on March 13, 2020, Senate Executive has waived until further notice the requirement for students to submit an Attending Physician’s Statement in support of a request for deferred standing or petitions.
+An Attending Physician’s Statement (APS) is required (a doctor’s note or other medical documentation are not accepted) for deferral based on unforeseen medical circumstances.

 Requests will be considered on their merit and decisions will be made on a case-by-case basis.
 Decisions will be made available on the online portal.
 No individualized communication will be sent by the School to students (no letter or e-mails).